![]() |

 Synopsis

-Being cast as Juliet in Shakespeare's greatest love story is one thing, if you were to reprise the role four more times, with each production directed slightly more eccentrically than the last, then you'd think a whole world of performance possibilities would open up for you.
-Along the way though, wouldn't you learn a little something about love as well?
+Being cast as Juliet in Shakespeare's greatest love story is one thing.
+If you were to reprise the role four more times, with each production directed more eccentrically than the last, a whole world of performance possibilities would open up for you.
+And along the way - wouldn't you learn a little something about love as well?

 Characters